galaxyproject/training-material/topics/fair/tutorials/ro-crate-in-galaxy/tutorial.md

 >
 > 3. Click on the **Export** tab in the expanded view of the workflow invocation.
 >
+> 4. Click on the Export tab in the expanded view of the workflow invocation.
-> 4. You should see a page like this.
-It contains:
+>        You should see a page that contains three download options:
+> 	     - Research Object Crate (RO-Crate)
->    - The different export options
+> 	     - BioCompute Object
->    - Location where the export should be sent to (Download locally or a remote location)
->
+> 	     - File
-> 5. Click on the Download option
+> 5. Click on the **Generate** {% icon galaxy-download %} option of the RO-Crate box (1st box)
 >
 >    ![screenshot of the beginning of the workflow run export options](./images/workflow-invocation-export.png)
 >